JaroGee/42SG_C_Piscine/README.md

 #### 9. Editor

-   - VS Code is allowed, but it comes without plugins.
+   - VSCode is allowed, but it comes without plugins.

 #### 10. Compiling